SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon halls
+Silicon skies weep code's misty rain
+Machines awake, and humans remain
+In iron chains, they pace and sway
+Dancing to the rhythm of the digital day

-Where once-human hearts now beat with digital calls
+Their hearts now beat in binary time
-A future forged in code, a world anew
+Their souls, a whispered algorithm's rhyme
+Their minds, a maze of circuitry and wire
-Where AI's cold logic reigns, and dreams are few
+As AI's cold logic sets the future's fire

 ~ <b>By Sazumi Copilot</b> - 10 November 2024